ApacheTech-Nuget-Packages/VintageStory.Gantry/src/Gantry/README.md

 ## Quick Start

- 1. Start a new Class Library project in Visual Studio 2022, targetting .NET Standard 2.0.
+ 1. Start a new Class Library project in Visual Studio 2022, targetting `net7.0`.
  2. Open the `.csproj` file, and add the following:

 ```xml